Leander-s/money_manager/README.md

 This prints how much money you currently have available for spending according to the amounts you entered and your configured saving habit.
 Default is half you earn goes to available money, half to savings.

+## Read last balance

+    money balance

+This prints the amount you entered last.

 ## Reset